my-cumbria-logo, my-cumbria-logo Toggle navigation

 You will be asked a series of questions by the panel members in order to ascertain if malpractice has occurred.
 You will also be given the opportunity to ask questions.

-The meeting will end after the panel has deliberated and agreed upon a recommendation to the Module Confirmation Board (MCB).
-The secretary will explain the procedures that follow this meeting and this will also be communicated to you formally in writing.
+The meeting will end after the panel has deliberated and agreed upon a recommendation to the Module Confirmation Process (MCP).
+The Assessment team officer will explain the procedures that follow this meeting and this will also be communicated to you formally in writing.

 If it is deemed necessary, the panel have the right to request either a viva or exam conditions test to examine your knowledge of the assessment item in question.
 If the panel decide it is appropriate to ask for a viva or exam conditions test to be undertaken the outcome of this activity will be fed back to the malpractice panel in order for them to make a final decision in the case.